kbowden1800/bouncing-box/README.md

 };
 ```

 **CODE:** Now, change the value inside the parentheses to a larger value.
 At what value does the box go off the right edge of the screen?

+**CODE:** Try `moveBoxTo(boardWidth);`

-Right now we are hard-coding this position.
+Right now we are still hard-coding this position.
 We want this value to change over time so that the box moves on its own.

 # TODO 2: Create Variables to Avoid Hard-Coding